The Türkic Tribes

 Areas of forming individual primary Türkic languages were located mainly on watersheds small at present rivers, but they could be more flowing once.
 However, in those days they were not difficult for overcoming obstacles.
 Their role as the boundaries of the areas forming separate dialects was due to the need to have clear boundaries for grazing cattle of different tribal communities.
 Some of the confusion between the neighbors during pasturing led to clashes and enmity, which contributed to the consolidation of similar communities in tribes and to a certain alienation between them.
-Meaning of borders for nomadic housekeeping was well understood by Lev Gumilev:
+The meaning of borders for nomadic housekeeping was well understood by Lev Gumilev:

 Section of lands and strict observance of their borders – is the only mean to keep the nomads from the cruel fratricidal clashes over watering, pastures, and hunting grounds (GUMILEV L.N., 2003, 89)

-Proto-Bulgarian area was limited by the Low Dnieper, the coast of the Azov and Black seas, and in the east by the rivers Molochna and Konka.
-Tatar area was stretched further east along the Sea of Azov area and limited by the river Mius and its tributary Krynka.
-Ancestors of Turkmen populated an area between the rivers Dnieper, Konka, and Samara separated from Tatar area by ridge of Azov Upland.
-There was Kypchak area west of the river Seversky Donets, the headwaters of the Lugan' (or the river Krivyi Torets), and the river Krynka on both banks of the River Samara and Altaian area was located beyond the river Mius along the lower Don limited by the river Seversky Donets on the east and by the river Lygan' on the north.
-Seljuk area was limited by the rivers Vorskla, Orel', and the Donets and Oghuz area was beyond the river Vorskla till the river Sula (or Pslo).
+Proto-Bulgarian area was limited by the Low Dnieper, the coast of the Azov and Black Seas, and in the east by the rivers Molochna and Konka.
+Tatar area was stretched further east along the Sea of Azov area and was limited by the river Mius and its tributary Krynka.
+Ancestors of Turkmen populated an area between the rivers Dnieper, Konka, and Samara separated from the Tatar area by the ridge of Azov Upland.
+There was the Kypchak area west of the river Seversky Donets, the headwaters of the Lugan' (or the river Krivyi Torets), and the river Krynka on both banks of the River Samara and Altaian area was located beyond the river Mius along the lower Don limited by the river Seversky Donets on the east and by the Lygan' River on the north.
+Seljuk area was limited by the rivers Vorskla, Orel', and the Donets and Oghuz area were beyond the river Vorskla till the Sula River (or Pslo).
 We shall return to this question.
 The Karlukish, Nogai, Kyrghyz, and Tuba languages were formed on the areas along the left bank of the river Seversky Donets separated by the rivers Oskol, Aydar, and Kalytva.
-Yakut area was located at the bend of the river Don River, and yet Khakasian area was on a small habitat along the right bank of the Don between the rivers Black Kalitva and Tykha Sosna.
+Yakut area was located at the bend of the river Don River, and yet the Khakasian area was on a small habitat along the right bank of the Don between the rivers Black Kalitva and Tykha Sosna.

 Altai peoples are clearly expressed peoples-riders, as also Indo-Europeans should be, they had similar organizational forms of large patriarchal families, believed in the heavenly god as a universal deity having the same origin, like Indo-Europeans (MEYER ERNST, 1968, 279).

 German scientists believed that the Indo-Europeans settled the Pontic steppes and hence brought corded ware and battle axes in Central Europe, so their perceptions of the spiritual culture of the Indo-Europeans were based largely on the study of this particular block cultures.
-However, they themselves not knowing could talk not about the similarities in cultures of Indo-European and Altai peoples but about similarity in cultures of the Türkic peoples.
+However, they themselves not knowing could talk not about the similarities in the cultures of Indo-European and Altai peoples but about similarities in the cultures of the Türkic peoples.
 More details of the Corded Ware culture will be discussed further.